kirkl4nd/maclean/README.md

 Finds reclaimable disk space on macOS.
 Run it in a terminal and you get a TUI.
 Pass a subcommand if you need it in a script.

-I built this for machines with a lot of project folders — `node_modules`, `target`, Docker images, that kind of thing.
-Anyone trying to free space on a Mac can use it.
-It is a power-user tool.
-It will not run as root.
-If something needs a password, it asks once, for that action only.
+I built this for machines with a lot of project folders - `node_modules`, `target`, etc.

 macOS only.